 Lyme Disease: Lyme disease was first recognized in Georgia in 1987.
 While cases occur all over the state, the largest numbers occur in the northern half of the state.
 The black-legged tick is the primary vector, especially in the nymphal stage.
 Its small size (1/16 inch) probably contributes to the failure to detect the nymph while feeding.

 The cause of Lyme disease is the bacteria Borrellia burgdorferi.
-The initial sign of Lyme disease infection is a ring-like swollen rash, known as "erythema migrans," that appears at the site of the tick bite within three to 22 days.
+The initial sign of Lyme disease infection is a ring-like swollen rash, known as "erythema migrans," that appears at the site of the tick bite within 3 to 22 days.
 The rash usually has a bright red outer ring with a lighter center ring.
-The rash is frequently accompanied by joint pain and flu-like symptoms (fever, headache, stiff neck, muscle pain and sometimes nausea).
+The rash is frequently accompanied by joint pain and flu-like symptoms (fever, headache, stiff neck, muscle pain, and sometimes nausea).
 While the rash is very helpful for diagnosis, it does not develop in all cases.
-If you develop flu-like symptoms, joint pain or a rash a few days to a month after a tick bite, consult your physician for a diagnosis.
-A blood test taken three to six weeks after symptoms develop can help confirm the disease.
+If you develop flu-like symptoms, joint pain, or a rash a few days to a month after a tick bite, consult your physician for a diagnosis.
+A blood test taken 3 to 6 weeks after symptoms develop can help confirm the disease.
 If a blood test is taken too soon for antibodies to develop, the test may show a false negative.
 While it is desirable to begin antibiotic treatment soon after symptoms develop, this manner of treatment can also produce a false negative.
 Lyme disease is easily treated in the early stages with antibiotics; if delayed, treatment can be more difficult.

-All four of these diseases are believed to be of bacterial origin, commonly produce an influenza-like illness and can be readily treated with antibiotics.
+All four of these diseases are believed to be of bacterial origin, commonly produce an influenza-like illness, and can be readily treated with antibiotics.

 The best way to avoid tick bites and tick-borne diseases is to stay in areas where the vegetation is open or maintained below ankle height.
-When on wooded trails, in high grass or in brushy areas, it is imperative to take personal precautions.
+When on wooded trails, in high grass, or in brushy areas, it is imperative to take personal precautions.
 Avoiding vegetation that brushes against the body, especially the legs, is essential to avoiding host-seeking ticks.
 Otherwise:

 - Check yourself for ticks at least twice a day.
 There is evidence that the longer an infected tick feeds, the greater the chance it has of transmitting a disease to you.
 Early removal is good prevention.

-- Remove embedded ticks with forceps, cloth or paper wrapped around the tick as near to the point of attachment as possible.
+- Remove embedded ticks with forceps, cloth, or paper wrapped around the tick as near to the point of attachment as possible.
 Use a firm, steady pull.
 Do not jerk or twist because you may break off the mouthparts and get the site infected.
 Do not use unprotected fingers.
 Apply a disinfectant to the site immediately after removing a tick and diligently wash your hands with hot, soapy water.

 Georgia has many beautiful outdoor recreation areas, and its citizens should continue to enjoy them.
-Taking a few precautions and being aware of the symptoms of tick-borne diseases such as Lyme disease, Rocky Mountain Spotted Fever and the other, less-common diseases should give you good protection against ticks and tick-borne diseases.
+Taking a few precautions and being aware of the symptoms of tick-borne diseases such as Lyme disease, Rocky Mountain Spotted Fever, and the other, less-common diseases should give you good protection against ticks and tick-borne diseases.

 Status and Revision History